slipa17/Whole-genome-sequencing-and-comparative-genomics-of-human-lung-streptococcal-isolates/Append_concatenate_extract_grep_Linux_log.md

 bioawk -c fastx -v names="$(tr '\n' '|' < protein_name_list.txt)" '$name ~ names {print ">"$name"\n"$seq}' proteins.faa > extracted_proteins.faa
 ```

 Note:  protein_id list: write the name of the list that is to be extracted separately in a text file one after another and save it.
 Then pass that .txt file to the above code.
+The above code is for extracting a single or an individual file.

 Performing this using a loop:
 1. Loop through all .faa files in the current directory.